Genymobile/genymotion-gradle-plugin/README.md

 Gradle Plugin Documentation
 ------------------
-To learn how to use the Gradle plugin for Genymotion, you can read the official documentation here.
+To learn how to use the Gradle plugin for Genymotion, on production, read the official documentation.

 Link coming soon...